Crust3d/Project-Euler-Solutions/README.md

 This program will store and display all of my solutions to the project problems under one main() function, including my previously completed solutions which until now were separate repositories.

-I am currently working on problem number 3.
+I am currently working on problem numbers 4 and 5.